mtsu-cs-summer-research/cloud-infrastructure-2020/README.md

 ```

-5. Additional modifications to 03-cluster.yaml (ConfigMap ldap-login-slurm-conf, slurm.conf section) may be needed to match the 4 (default) worker agent pods to your machines' architecture(s) (sockets/cores/threads) and set the nodeSelector if you want to assign workers to particular nodes (see K8S docs if unsure, or just leave alone for testing purposes):
+5. Additional modifications to 03-cluster.yaml (ConfigMap openldap-login-public, slurm.conf section) may be needed to match the 4 (default) worker agent pods to your machines' architecture(s) (sockets/cores/threads) and uncomment pod antiaffinity rules in the StatefulSet for the agent pods if you want to distribute workers across nodes (see K8S docs if unsure, or just leave alone for testing purposes).
+In general, this config should match the number of agent replicas requested (here, 0-3):
 ```
 NodeName=agent-[0-3] Sockets=1 CoresPerSocket=8 ThreadsPerCore=1 State=UNKNOWN
 ```